dat3Cph/material/docs/rest_intro/exercises/hotel_api.md

   - hibernate
   - postgresql
 - Create a new javalin application with 2 ressources: `Hotel`  and `Room`
-- Create a new database in postgresql called `hoteldb`
+- Create a new database in postgresql called `hotel`
-- Create a IDAO generic interface with the following methods:
+- Create a IDAO generic interface with the following methods: *)
   - getAll()
   - getById()
   - create()
   - update()
   - delete()
-- Create an abstract DAO class that implements the IDAO interface
+- Create an abstract DAO class that implements the IDAO interface *)
 - Create a HotelDAO and a RoomDAO that extends the abstract DAO class
 - Add a method to the HotelDAO that returns all rooms for a specific hotel

+*) NB!
+If you have trouble with inheritance and generics, you can skip the generic interface and abstract class and just create the DAO classes with the methods you need.

 ## Part 2 DTOs